-- Initiate an attempt to develop a community consensus for APIs for FFTs. - Release of a FFT library for MPI applications supporting complex-to-complex, real-to-complex and complex-to-real transforms. - Release of a FFT library for threaded applications supporting complex-to-complex, realto-complex and complex-to-real transforms. - Development of a single processor adaptive library for Sine and Cosine transforms. - Performance modeling for FFTs. - Release of a code generation and optimization toolbox for FFTs. - Demonstration of the parallel complex FFT library in at least one application. - Release of a Sine and Cosine library for MPI applications. - Release of a complex FFT library for applications using MPI+threads. - Release of an OpenMP interface for the FFT library. - Release of out-of-core FFT transforms. - Performance modeling for complex and real transforms. - Development of a code generation and optimization toolbox for finite element problems. - At least preliminary investigations into most, if not all of: (a) generalization of ATLAS's configure routines, (b) code generation for GEMV and GER, (c) code generation for some Level 1 routines, (d) SMP support via pthreads, (e) packed storage optimizations, (f) wide and narrow band optimizations, (g) sparse optimizations, (h) algorithmic tweaks and higher level routines, (i) distribute the recursive LU, Cholesky and QR software.
+- Initiate an attempt to develop a community consensus for APIs for FFTs. - Release of a FFT library for MPI applications supporting complex-to-complex, real-to-complex and complex-to-real transforms. - Release of a FFT library for threaded applications supporting complex-to-complex, real-to-complex and complex-to-real transforms. - Development of a single processor adaptive library for Sine and Cosine transforms. - Performance modeling for FFTs. - Release of a code generation and optimization toolbox for FFTs.